uk-x-gov-software-community/uk-x-gov-software-community.github.io/events.md

 * 21 Jan 2025 - Virtual - 1-3pm
 * 6 Mar 2025 - In Person - Full day - venue TBC

-If you wish to join this interest group, please contact engineering-excellence@digital.cabinet-office.gov.uk
+If you wish to join this interest group, please [contact us](/special-interest/#heads-of-engineering)

 # Past Events